 Phone calls and meetings certainly have their place.
 Phone calls are great for bouncing ideas back and forth, and engaging in conversations that can be too complicated for email.
 Meeting in person is great for finding out about compatibility and personality.
-I rarely meet in person with my clients past that initial meeting.
+I rarely meet in person with my clients past that initial meeting (and to be honest I have many clients I’ve never met in person, some I’ve never even spoken to on the phone).
 We live in an age where there is very little need to meet in person, and to be completely honest I find most meetings to be a waste of time—mine and yours.
 Between travel time, the usual small talk and then a very short actual work conversation, we’ve turned a short phone call or a two paragraph email into a two hour excursion.
 I’ve worked in agencies burdened by constant meetings and it feels great to finally be free of that world.

 Death to meetings!

 I’m a very organized person.
 I’m at my best when I’m working with another organized person.
-I do recognize that while organization may be important to me, it’s not important to everyone.
-However, I mentioned previously that design is about solving problems, and the less organized the ideas and content that I receive, the more problems I have to solve (and let’s be honest—I bill hourly, so the more this costs you).
+Design is about solving problems, and the less organized the ideas and content that I receive, the more problems I have to solve (and let’s be honest—I bill hourly, so the more this costs you).
 You’ll get the best out of me if the only problems I have to solve are design problems—spending time sorting through convoluted instructions or incomplete/confusing content shifts my focus away from what it is you’ve hired me to do for you.